Guide to the Painted Hills: Oregon’s John Day Fossil Beds NM

 Brilliant colors at the John Day Fossil Beds NM, Painted Hills unit.

-Leaf Hill Trail (Rating: 1/5)
+Leaf Hill Trail (rating: 1/5)

 Leaf Hill Trail has little to see and almost nothing to do.
 The trail highlights the place where paleontologists discovered a fossil-rich formation known as the Bridge Creek Formation.
 The Bridge Creek formation is important in the study of prehistoric plant-life.

 Unfortunately, the area is entirely fenced off.
 So the overall experience amounts to an interpretive sign and a pile of dirt that you can’t touch.
-You and your children will find a better experience at the Visitor Center, which is also known as…
+You and your children will find a better experience at the Visitor Center (see below).

-#2 Thomas Condon Paleontology Center
+2. Thomas Condon Paleontology Center

 Terminator pig fossil skull, Thomas Condon Paleontology Center.